youngnuaa/iShapeInst/README.md

 * `COCOMaskEvaluator` is modified from [`COCOEvaluator`](https://github.com/facebookresearch/detectron2/blob/main/detectron2/evaluation/coco_evaluation.py) for evaluating mask-only results.

-### Training SparseInst
+### Training iShapeInst

-To train the SparseInst model on COCO dataset with 8 GPUs.
+To train the iShapeInst model on COCO dataset with 8 GPUs.
 8 GPUs are required for the training.
 If you only have 4 GPUs or GPU memory is limited, it doesn't matter and you can reduce the batch size through `SOLVER.IMS_PER_BATCH` or reduce the input size.
 If you adjust the batch size, learning schedule should be adjusted according to the linear scaling rule.

 ```bash
 python train_net.py --config-file <CONFIG> --num-gpus 8